ICS-2026-SG-004 · The Instagram Files · Saga IX

 Algorithmic modifications for adolescent users were not implemented in the period between the internal research findings and the Haugen disclosure.
 The Explore page continued to surface content through the same engagement-optimized ranking for users under eighteen as for all other users.
 The content categories that internal research had specifically identified as harm vectors — appearance-focused content, diet content, body comparison content — continued to be algorithmically amplified for adolescent users because they continued to generate high engagement rates among adolescent users.
 The algorithm was not modified.
 The harm mechanism continued to operate as documented.

 Content filtering for diet and body image material was minimal.
 The company's content moderation policies addressed content that violated community standards — graphic self-harm imagery, content promoting eating disorders in explicit terms — but did not address the broader category of appearance and diet content that the internal research had identified as the harm vector.
-The distinction is between content that is explicitly harmful in its messaging (pro-anorexia communities, self-harm tutorials) and content that produces harm through its structural position in the comparison architecture (aspirational body imagery, fitness transformation content, diet culture).
+The distinction is between content that is explicitly harmful in its messaging (pro-anorexia communities, self-harm tutorials) and content that is harmful by virtue of its structural position in the comparison architecture (aspirational body imagery, fitness transformation content, diet culture).
 The former was moderated.
 The latter was amplified.

 Usage time prompts were implemented — and designed to be dismissed with a single tap.
-Instagram introduced a "Take a Break" feature that reminded users after a specified time period.
+Instagram introduced a "Take a Break" feature (rolled out in December 2021, after the Haugen disclosure) that reminded users after a specified time period.
 The implementation included a prompt that could be dismissed instantly, no default-on time limit, and no friction mechanism that would interrupt the scroll architecture.
 The feature created the appearance of a time-management tool without modifying the underlying design that the research had identified as the engagement mechanism.
 The infinite scroll continued.
 The autoplay continued.
 The notification architecture continued.
 The usage prompt existed alongside the engagement architecture rather than modifying it — a speed limit sign posted on a road with no enforcement.

 "Facebook has made numerous changes to protect teen users: restricting DMs from adults, implementing time management tools, hiding like counts in some markets.
 The claim that nothing was done is factually incorrect."